What is Barbiturate?

 When attempting to come off of the drug, there are some noticeable side effects.
 These side effects are due to dependency on the drug.
 Withdrawal can be highly uncomfortable and, in some cases, life threatening.
 Some withdrawal symptoms are:

 - Lack of appetite

 - Increased blood pressure

 Barbiturate Street Names

-Barbiturates are often referred to by many different names.
-Some names that are used to refer to specific barbituates are:
+Often referred to by many different names, below is a list of some of names that are used to refer to barbiturates: